jmarquesOT/sentilo-docs-test/docs/setup.rst

    administrator.
 -  An user **sadmin**: user for log in into the catalog webapp with role super-admin.
--  A default **sentilo** tenant: used to configure the default viewer parameters (center, zoom, … ) from the catalog web app.
--  An entity **sentilo-catalog**: internal app used by the platform to synchronize information between its components.
 -  An user **platform_user**: internal user used by the platform to synchronize information between its components.